Densities, submeasures and partitions of groups: Densities and submeasures on -spaces

 In this paper we shall meet many examples of so-called {\em extremal densities}.
-Those are densities obtained by applying infima and suprema to convolutions of measures over certain families of measures on a group $G$.
-The simplest examples of extremal densities are the densities $\mathsf i_1:\mathcal P(G)\to\{0,1\}$ and $\mathsf s_1:\mathcal P(G)\to[0,1]$ defined by
+Those are densities obtained by applying infima and suprema to convolutions of measures over certain families of measures on groups or $G$-spaces.
+The simplest examples of extremal densities are the densities $\mathsf i_1:\PP(X)\to\{0,1\}$ and $\mathsf s_1:\PP(X)\to[0,1]$ defined on each set $X$ by

 It is clear that